 PE and school sport play a very important part in the life of Foxfield.
 We believe that PE and school sport contribute to the holistic development of our children and through participation, our children build and learn more about our key values such as respect, co-operation and kindness for themselves and others.

-We are therefore delighted to be able to use sports premium funding for the years 2017-2018 of £21,240 to support the development of PE and school sport in the following ways:
+We are therefore delighted to be able to use sports premium funding for the years 2018/19 of £21,230

 - To fund a PE Apprentice